-After the check-in round a short break of ten or fifteen minutes is called (fifteen being the maximum and rarely used).
-This is for people to use the restroom, go outside to smoke, and chat.
+After the check-in round a short break of 10 or 15 minutes is called (15 being the maximum and rarely used).
+This is for people to use the restroom, go outside to smoke, and chat casually.
 The Facilitator remains on the job during the break.
 All rules and guidelines apply.
 During the break the Facilitator will contact any new visitors and provide them with basic information about GASS and its services.
-Sometimes it is best to take the new person aside or even to a separate room if available for this discussion.
+Sometimes it is best to take the new person or persons aside or even to a separate room if available for this discussion.